Image: Catalog search with the format limited to Printed Music, and search result showing location and call number.

 * Quintets (500s), through nonets (900s) follow a pattern similar to quartets, for example:

 Repertoire Guide: A list of music for a specific instrument or group.
 Often describes style, difficulty, or musical features.

-Here are a few selected guides in the Allen Library:
+Here are a few selected guides online and in the Allen Library:

 If you're not looking for a particular piece, browse the catalog using subjects, for example:

 You can find even more subjects in individual catalog records.
 Find a piece of your desired ensemble/genre, then click on a subject to find more materials with that subject:

 Here are some of the most common formats for printed music:

 Shows all instruments

 Small version of the full score

 You can determine the format by looking at the catalog record, in the Subjects or Description section: